stratosida/ida-regression/docs/SAP_crash2.md

 ## Remarks

 * Regarding type of injury, the original paper describes its treatment in the model as follows: 'Type of injury had three categories—-penetrating, blunt, or blunt and penetrating—but we analysed it as 'penetrating' or 'blunt and penetrating.' ' It is not clear from that description what happened to the 'blunt' group.
-(I assume they were collapsed with 'blunt and penetrating'.)  ** we are going to consider the three categories, and then check aout recommendations for the final analysis-MH**
+(I assume they were collapsed with 'blunt and penetrating'.)

 * The original paper describes the modeling approach as follows: 'We used a backward step-wise approach.
 Firstly, we included all potential prognostic factors and interaction terms that users considered plausible.
 These interactions included all potential predictors with type of injury, time since injury, and age.
 We then removed, one at a time, terms for which we found no strong evidence of an association, judged according to the P values (<0.05) from the Wald test.'
 This would mean they tested at least 24 interaction terms, each possibly using several degrees of freedom!
 In the final model, only an interaction of Glasgow coma score and type of injury was included.